 William Whitney first experienced high adventure at the age of eleven through Boy Scouts, and has sought more ever since.
-During that early period, he was introduced to the marvelous, engaging tales of Kenneth Roberts, Alexander Dumas and James Fennimore Cooper.
+During that early period, he was introduced to the marvelous, engaging tales of Kenneth Roberts, Alexander Dumas and James Fenimore Cooper.
 He was hooked on the fascinating dynamics of historical fiction.

 Yes, Ile Maurice is a real place, and I regret to confirm the Dodo bird is extinct.
 Pirates ate most of them; then the French took over.
 Start with a tablespoon of olive oil in a dutch oven...
 The birds basically walked into the pot.
-It was while William lived on the small Indian Ocean island that he actually, after decades in the making, put words around his ideas, and knocked out the first full draft of "Tiers of War".
+It was while Bill lived on the small Indian Ocean island that he actually, after decades in the making, put words around his ideas, and knocked out the first full draft of "Tiers of War".

-William espouses to a philosophy that life with adventure, and a little adrenaline from time to time, is a good thing.
+He espouses to a philosophy that life with adventure, and a little adrenaline from time to time, is a good thing.
 Perhaps that explains his passion for long haul motorcycle touring on his BMW K1600 GTL.
 With New Orleans as a starting point, he has made runs on old US highways up to Quebec, the Florida Keys, Spokane/Glacier National Park and California where he got snowed in up in the Sierra Nevadas.
 Did I mention he is a harmonica player with a guitar problem, polishing his repertoire?